jeff1evesque/puppet-demonstration/README.md

 **Note:** a more complete refresher on virtualization, can be found within the vagrant [wiki page](https://github.com/jeff1evesque/machine-learning/wiki/Vagrant).

-When `vagrant up` is complete, a `puppetserver` will be installed on the [primary machine](https://github.com/jeff1evesque/puppet-demonstration/blob/3145a783e3822e465419606e8ff96899bd2b116e/Vagrantfile#L31-L32).
+When `vagrant up` completes, a `puppetserver` will be installed on the [primary machine](https://github.com/jeff1evesque/puppet-demonstration/blob/3145a783e3822e465419606e8ff96899bd2b116e/Vagrantfile#L31-L32).
- Next, a single `puppetagent`, can be configured to the latter `puppetserver`, as follows:
+ Next, a single `puppetagent`, can be configured, to the latter `puppetserver`, as follows:

 ```bash